kampersanda/elinor/README.md

 ## Examples

-The following example demonstrates a simple routine to prepare Qrels and Run data and evaluate them using Precision@3, MAP, MRR, and nDCG@3:
+A simple routine to prepare Qrels and Run data and evaluate them using Precision@3, MAP, MRR, and nDCG@3:

 ```rust